 Figure 3.
-Calculated residuals between the modelled distribution of TDS and measured values.
+Calculated residuals between the modelled distribution of hydraulic head and measured values.
 Symbol classes are based on the standard deviation of the measured residuals.

-Figure 4.
-Distribution of hydraulic head in the Exshaw-Banff HSU (Brinsky, 2024).
-The map extent is based on the spatial distribution of hydraulic head data and differs from the extent of the main map.
+Figure 5.
+Distribution of total dissolved solids in the Exshaw-Banff HSU (Brinsky, 2024).
+The map extent is based on the spatial distribution of TDS data and differs from the extent on the main map.